Richieon88/football-shirt-shop/README.md

 - **Page Load Time**
   - Pages load within 2-3 seconds.
-  - Compressed static files using WhiteNoise for improved performance.
+  - Static files are compressed using WhiteNoise for faster delivery.

 ---

 ### Bugs and Fixes